catawba-data-mining/CIS-3902-Data-Mining/README.md

 # Data-Mining
-This site supports Data Mining, Spring 2021 at Catawba College taught by Dr. Laurel B. Powell and Dr. Pamela L. Thompson.
+This site supports Introduction to Data Mining, Spring 2021 at Catawba College taught by Dr. Laurel B. Powell and Dr. Pamela L. Thompson.

 TEXTBOOKS:  The texts for the class are provided by UC Berkeley